Red Velvet Cake with Cream Cheese Frosting

 Make this classic moist red velvet cake for your next celebration!
-So eye-catching and delicious, with a subtle cocoa and creamy buttermilk flavor.
-Made with less than half the food coloring of other recipes.
-Plus, it’s the easiest cake you could ever bake from scratch!
+Easy to make, with less than half the food coloring of other recipes.

 But red velvet cake is special.
 It’s so eye-catching, and every time I make it, that first bite takes my breath away.

 It’s so moist, and the subtle cocoa and buttermilk flavors are so old-fashioned and comforting!
 I’ve heard a lot of people say that red velvet cake just tastes like plain cake tinted red, but that is not the case with this recipe at all.
 This red velvet cake tastes so rich!

 The cocoa flavor really shines, and there’s a subtle tang from the buttermilk.
 The cream cheese frosting plays off of that and adds sweetness.
 It complements all the flavors in the cake in the most delicious way!

 Red velvet cake has been around for a long time.
 Southern bakers have been making it since the 1800’s.
 The Waldorf-Astoria Hotel in New York claims to have invented it, but since that time it has become hugely popular in the US and around the world.